 One area the benefit of increased capacity is most evident is in Viasat’s in-flight connectivity service.
 With commercial airline customers — including JetBlue, Delta, United, American and Qantas — as well as a great many private and business jets — Viasat has proven it’s possible to get connectivity in the air comparable to what you can get on the ground.

 “We have really improved service to the airline passenger, that’s for sure,” Ryan said.
-“We are now able to bring about as much speed and capacity to every seat of a 737 as our competitor could bring to the entire aircraft.”
+“We are now able to bring a great deal of speed and capacity to every seat of an aircraft.”

 That dramatic bump in the ability to manage more data enables airlines with Viasat service to dramatically change their entire in-flight connectivity and entertainment offerings.
 Offering robust service available not only to the passengers but to the crew as well enables everything from movie and audio streaming at every seat to much-improved communications for the crew that can help with everything from medical emergencies to live video of weather conditions ahead.